Contact our Staff

 acharles @ CommunityPartners.org

 Amanda provides program management and logistical oversight for several of Community Partners’ partnerships with grantmakers as well as strategic initiatives focusing on peer learning and knowledge sharing.
-She also supports the organization’s design and communication efforts.
 Her background includes catering and event management experience in the public and nonprofit sectors, as well as work as a freelance graphic designer.
-Prior to joining Community Partners’ core staff, Amanda worked for one of Community Partners' fiscally sponsored projects – WriteGirl – coordinating a variety of events including monthly workshops and fundraising events.
-She holds a B.F.A. in communication design from Carnegie Mellon University.
+During her time at Community Partners, she has conceived, planned, budgeted, and executed nearly twenty large-scale events.
+These events include annual conferences for The California Wellness Foundation and leadership training seminars for The Annenberg Foundation, as well as other peer learning convenings.
+Prior to joining Community Partners core staff in 2008, Amanda worked for one of Community Partners' fiscally sponsored projects – WriteGirl – coordinating a variety of events including monthly workshops and fundraising events.
+She holds a BFA in communication design from Carnegie Mellon University and a certificate in event management from The George Washington University.

 Senior Resource Fellow